MichaelCurrin/auto-commit-msg/docs/development/deploy.md

 ## Checks

-The CI/CD flow is setup on GitHub Actions to compile the app and runs checks against i.
+The CI/CD flow is setup on GitHub Actions to compile the app and runs checks against it.
 This is done on every push.

 See the [main.yml](/.github/workflows/main.yml) config file.